Updating GUT-Scale Pole Higgs Inflation After ACT DR6: Introduction

 Apart from the compatibility with \Eref{data} \fhi\ offers high enough $r$ values which can be hopefully tested in the near future \cite{det}.
 Nonetheless, it also allows us to explore consequences beyond the inflationary phenomenology.
 Namely, embedding \fhi\ into a $B-L$ extension of \emph{Minimal Supersymmetric Standard Model} ({\sf MSSM}) we can accommodate a resolution of the $\mu$ problem, following the mechanism in \cref{dvali, tmhi}, and acceptable baryogenesis via \emph{non-thermal leptogenesis} ({\sf nTL}) \cite{dreeslept,zhang,lept} consistently with the gravitino ($\Gr$) constraint \cite{brand,kohri}.
 The success of our post-inflationary scenario bounds from above the ratio $\mmgr$ -- where $\mgr$ is the $\Gr$ mass -- and so it gives us the opportunity to link the high- to low-scale \emph{supersymmetry} ({\sf SUSY}).

 Below, in \Sref{set}, we describe the building blocks ($W$ and $K$'s) of our proposal, we outline the derivation of the inflationary potential in \Sref{infv} and test our model against observations in \Sref{res}.
 Finally, we expose a post-inflationary completion in \Sref{post} and summarize our conclusions in \Sref{con}.
+In Appendix A we present our approach to the reheating stage in our model.
 Unless otherwise stated, we use units where the reduced Planck scale $\mP = 2.43\cdot 10^{18}~\GeV$ is equal to unity.